 Class B cemetery trust appointment terms

-Trust members appointed prior to 1 January 1996 remain in office until they resign or pass away, or are removed from office by the Governor in Council.
+Trust members appointed prior to 1 January 1996 remain in office until they resign, pass away or are removed from office by the Governor in council.
 Trust members appointed since 1 January 1996 hold office for a period not exceeding 5 years.
 They may apply for reappointment.

 Class B cemetery trust appointment and nomination process